btramduong0810/dsc-welcome-blogging-v2-1/README.md

 * Solidify knowledge.
 Write about a topic you are finding particularly challenging.
 Do it in the form of a tutorial to help another aspiring data scientist to learn that topic.
 * Go Deeper.
 Write a tutorial (with a data set and code sample) on something that we did not cover during the course that you think might be interesting to other people taking the course.
 It can be a topic we didn’t cover at all, or can just go deeper into a topic that we did cover.
 * Pick a data science paper written in the last 18 months and rewrite it to explain it to a non-technical business stakeholder.
 Focus on why it’s important and why it would matter to them.
-* Pick one of the most influential papers in data science (ask us for a list!) and rewrite it to explain it to a non-technical business stakeholder.
-Focus on why it’s important and why it would matter to them.
+* Pick one of the most influential papers in the history of data science (ask us for a list!) and rewrite it to explain it to a non-technical business stakeholder.
+Focus on why it’s influential and why it would matter to them.

 ## Suggestions